Queen Hatshepsut, one of the most famous women and queens throughout history, as this woman was characterized by beauty and strength of character.

 This queen is considered one of the most famous queens in the history of ancient Egypt.

 Historians consider him one of the most successful kings in the history of Egypt and the world.

 The Hatshepsut Temple in Deir el-Bahari, Egypt, the story of this queen has been engraved on it.

 in which it recounts many of her life’s situations from childhood until her assumption of power.

 This queen is known for her love of learning and research in many different branches of life.

-Where was taught in the era of the ancient state in Egypt, ethics, the principles of reading and writing, and the rules of the Pharaonic language?
+Where were taught in the era of the ancient state in Egypt, ethics, the principles of reading and writing, and the rules of the Pharaonic language?

 She also taught religious rituals in ancient Egypt.
 Which increased its popularity among the Egyptians because of its culture.

 The school system in ancient Egypt was similar to the present, where teaching takes place in the morning until noon.

 And the Pharaonic civilization has always been concerned with not distinguishing between the classes of the people in education.